Dr-Doofus/code-levels/README.md

 **NOTE:** The source code was uploaded here by request.
 As a hobby project, this code **_sucks_**.
 You have been warned.
 I am not held liable for any brain damage caused by looking at this.

 **NOTE 2 THE SEQUEL:** You may use the issue tracker to ask for support under any of the given labels.
-I will primarily only fix major bugs.
+I will primarily only fix major bugs that negatively impact the usage experience.
 I do however have plenty of time to add support for as many languages as possible, though I prefer to remain within the scope of VS Code Marketplace extensions.
 Please do give me the language identifier (i.e. **code-text-binary**, not just "Binary"), so it skips having to test it.

 ~